alemohamad/ultralight-web-kit/README.en.md

 This was until I came across the microframework concept and found [Flight](http://flightphp.com).
 It was love at first sight. ♥️

-I hope that this configuration will be helpful to build a simple structure, but providing the complexity necessary to make it a neat project.
+I hope that this configuration will be helpful to build a simple structure, but providing the complexity necessary to make it a successful project.

 ## Installation with Composer